Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 The scientific community now typically uses linear algebra and scientific libraries, such as LAPACK and BLAS in Fortran.
 Boost, Eigen, Armadillo are useful scientific libraries of C++.
 Python makes extensive use of libraries, and is intrinsic in a development of a python code to use them extensively: Numpy, Pandas, scikit-learn, tensorflow, matplotlib are just few examples.

 Libraries however can be used for much more than numerical elaboration and graphical visualization.
-Using libraries simplifies development and implementation
+Using libraries simplifies development and implementation of features.
 For example:
 - [googletest](https://github.com/google/googletest) helps in testing the code containing all the routines you need for comparing numbers and objects, and makes it possible to adopt a [test driven development](https://en.wikipedia.org/wiki/Test-driven_development) approach.
 - [googleflags](https://github.com/google/googletest) helps with defining a parser where you can input properties and option of the program you want to run.